spinfast319/Sort-Rename-Music-Directory/README.md

 # Sort-Rename-Music-Directory
 ### A python script to sort and rename folders based on an origin file for a music library

-This project has a dependency on the gazelle-origin project created by x1ppy located here: https://github.com/x1ppy/gazelle-origin
+This project has a dependency on the gazelle-origin project created by x1ppy. gazelle-origin scrapes gazelle based sites and stores the related music metadata in a yaml file in the music albums folder.
+It is located here: https://github.com/x1ppy/gazelle-origin

 This script is meant to use yaml origin files to provide standardised metadata to rename music folders.
 It cycles through folders in a directory loads the yaml origin files inside them and reads what the artist and album name are.
 It then creates an artist folder and then renames the album to just the album name and moves it into the folder.